 Italian Wine Regions

-While Italy’s production of Vermouth, cooking wines, and table wines is high, there are three primary regions that pump out the best drinking wines you can buy.
+While Italy’s production of Vermouth, cooking wines, and table wines are high, there are three primary regions that pump out the best drinking wines you can buy.
 Veneto, Tuscany, and Piedmont are likely regions you’ve heard of, whether you knew they were Italian wine regions or not.

 There are several designations we should cover before diving into the wine regions themselves.
 DOC is a designation for both Italian wine and Italian cheese.
 It’s a quality assurance label that means “controlled designation of origin.”
 It ensures that the wine is of the highest quality, and DOCG is an even higher level of quality within the DOC label.

-IGT is another way of labeling the quality of Italian wine.
+IGT is another way of labelling the quality of Italian wine.
 It means “typical geographic indication,” and it is reserved for great wines that use non-Italian grapes in production.
 Chardonnay and Merlot fall into this category, as well as many other Super Tuscan wines.

 We’re going to go through our list of Italian wine regions, starting with the regions that produce DOC wines in the highest volumes.
 We’re not going to count all of the wines made for cooking, low-quality table wines, or vinegar.
 Keep in mind that, unlike the regions in Portugal, Italy’s regions may produce similar wines in different styles instead of their own distinct varieties that don’t cross the border.